 Day 1: Arrive in Kii-Tanabe

-The best way to reach Kii-Tanabe is by train (tickets not included; can be purchased locally).
-There are frequent trains from Kansai Airport, Osaka and Kyoto travelling southwards to Kii-Tanabe.
+The best way to reach Kii-Tanabe is by train – there are frequent trains from Kansai Airport, Osaka and Kyoto travelling southwards to Kii-Tanabe (train tickets not included and can be purchased locally).
 Here the railway line parallels the coast and avoids the steep mountainous interior.
-The nearest major International Airport is Kansai (Osaka), from where you can take a 2-hour train journey to Kii-Tanabe.
-Train travel from Osaka to Kii-Tanabe takes just over 2 hours and from Kyoto ~2.5–3 hours.
+The nearest major International Airport is Kansai (Osaka), from where you can take a 2 hour train journey to Kii-Tanabe.
+Train travel from Osaka to Kii-Tanabe takes just over 2 hours and from Kyoto approximately 2.5-3 hours.

 Kii-Tanabe is the gateway town to the Imperial Route of the Kumano Kodo and a city surrounded by the Pacific Ocean on one side and mountains on the other.
 The town is also home to the Tanabe Tourist Information Center – your tour orientation will be scheduled with the staff here.
-This evening is free for you to explore the town.
-Enjoy the wonderful atmosphere at the Ajikoji Restaurant and Entertainment District, and perhaps stroll down to Ogigahama Beach for sunset views.
+This evening you will be staying in an eco-tourism complex a few kilometres from the town centre.
+There is time to hire a bike or go for a stroll amidst the orange and ume orchards.

-It is an early morning start today and after checking out and picking up your lunch box, you will take a 40-minute bus ride to Takijiri (paid locally) to the start of the walk.
+It is an early morning start today, and after checking out you will transfer to Takijiri to the start of the walk.
 The first section of today’s walk will be a climb up from Takijiri-oji to Takahara, a rural hamlet on a ridge, noted for its ancient shrine surrounded by giant kusu-noki, or camphor trees, and a spectacular view over the surrounding Hatenashi mountain ranges.
 Reminders of the past, including Buddhist statues and oji shrines, line the route along the ancient highway as you climb upwards.

-Day 3: Walk Tsugizakura-oji to Kumano Hongu Taisha (21km)
+Day 3: Walk Chikatsuyu to Kumano Hongu Taisha (25km)

 Kumano Hongu Taisha is the main shrine in the area, to which all roads in the Kumano Kodo pilgrimage lead.
 A long stone staircase leads to the sacred grounds of the shrine, located on a ridge and surrounded by giant cedar and cypress trees.
-After looking around the impressive shrine you will jump on a local bus (paid locally) to our evening destination at nearby Yunomine Onsen or Kawayu Onsen, charming little hot spring villages.
+After looking around the impressive shrine you will jump on a local bus to our evening destination at Kawayu Onsen, a charming little hot spring village.

 Arriving at your overnight location is a treat for tired walkers as the steam billows from the thermal rivers and there is the promise of a relaxing onsen after your exertions.
 The onsen thermal hot spring baths are an important part of the Kumano Kodo traditions with pilgrims performing hot water purification rituals in preparation for visiting the shrine.
 For you, it will be more a preparation for a delicious Japanese meal in your accommodation.